Spring Garden Revival

 Bourne’s soils include glacial till (poor drainage, frost heaving), sandy outwash, rocky shallow, and marine clay (coastal salt exposure), as identified by the USDA Web Soil Survey.
 Material options include:

-• Flexible Plastic/Rubber: 0.50-1.50/linear ft; easy curves; lifespan 5-10 years
+• Flexible Plastic/Rubber: 0.50-1.50/linear ft; easy curves; 5-10 years lifespan

 • Metal (Aluminum/Steel): 2-4/ft; clean lines; 15-25 years; corrosion-resistant coating needed